-We are a leader in China-inclusive global clinical development, which we believe can facilitate faster and more cost-effective development of innovative medicines.
-Our internal clinical development capabilities are deep, including a more than 1,800-person global clinical development team that is running more than 90 ongoing or planned clinical trials.
-This includes more than 30 pivotal or registration-enabling trials for three drug candidates that have enrolled more than 13,000 patients and healthy volunteers, of which approximately one-half have been outside of China, as of September 2021.
-We have over 45 medicines and drug candidates in commercial stage or clinical development, including 10 approved medicines, 2 pending approval, and over 30 in clinical development.
+We are committed to advancing best and first-in-class clinical candidates internally or with like-minded partners to develop impactful and affordable medicines for patients across the globe.
+Our internal clinical development capabilities are deep, including a more than 2,300-person global clinical development team that is running more than 90 ongoing or planned clinical trials in over 30 medicines and drug candidates.
+This includes more than 30 pivotal or potentially registration-enabling trials across our portfolio, including our three internally discovered, approved medicines.
+We have enrolled in our clinical trials more than 16,000 subjects, of which approximately one-half have been outside of China.